danshapero/cl-hamt/README.md

 reduce
 filter
 map
+eq
 ```
 The versions for sets and dictionaries are obtained by prepending `set-` or `dict-` to the above symbols, so for example to lookup a key in a set and dictionary you would call `set-lookup` and `dict-lookup` respectively.
 An empty collection is created with the functions `empty-set` and `empty-dict`.

+See the `examples/` directory for some usage examples of the library, or the unit tests.
+Some benchmark code can be found in `tests/benchmarks.lisp`.

 Implementation